tensor-compiler/docs/docs/optimization.md

+# Strategies for Optimization

 This section describes various strategies for improving the performace of applications that use TACO to perform linear and tensor algebra computations.

-# Selecting the Right Tensor Format
+## Selecting the Right Tensor Format

 TACO supports storing tensors in a wide range of formats, including many commonly used ones like dense arrays, compressed sparse row (CSR), and